Nutritional Tips for Bed-ridden Patients to Keep Skin Healthy

 Importance of Iron

-Anaemia of low haemoglobin levels can increase the incidence of bedsores and cause delayed wound healing as a deficiency of haemoglobin which is the oxygen carrier can result in reduced oxygenation of tissues.
+Anemia of low hemoglobin levels can increase the incidence of bedsores and cause delayed wound healing as a deficiency of hemoglobin which is the oxygen carrier can result in reduced oxygenation of tissues.

 Greens, beets, red lean meat, lentils, and cereals are all good sources of iron.